-I'm no expert in puzzle making, but I do know a puzzle maker doesn't start by simply crafting pieces.
+I'm no expert in puzzle making, but I know a puzzle maker doesn't start by simply crafting pieces.

-You need a vision, an image first, and then have to determine the elements like size, color, and materials.
+You need a vision, and an image first, and then have to determine the elements like size, color, and materials.

 If you start by thinking about each piece of content as a puzzle piece, you can envision what you want the finished piece to look like at the end.